-Project Reclamation: The City is working with Bay Area Community Services (BACS) and other cities in Alameda County to develop a regional program that acquires single family homes to create supportive shared housing for people experiencing homelessness.
-Single family homes offer unique opportunities to bring housing for those experiencing homelessness into existing residential and high opportunity communities.
+- Project Reclamation: The City is working with Bay Area Community Services (BACS) and other cities in Alameda County to develop a regional program that acquires single family homes to create supportive shared housing for people experiencing homelessness.
+Single family homes offer unique opportunities to bring housing for those experiencing homelessness into existing residential and high opportunity communities. - Livermore Housing Authority: City staff and the Livermore Housing Authority are pursuing funding that would allow the Livermore Housing Authority to set aside vacant units at properties throughout Livermore for households experiencing

-• Livermore Housing Authority: City staff and the Livermore Housing Authority are pursuing funding that would allow the Livermore Housing Authority to set aside vacant units at properties throughout Livermore for households experiencing homelessness and to provide patient, linguistically accessible, and trauma-informed supportive services to help program participants successfully transition from housing insecurity.
+Deleted: 24 units of affordable, accessible studios, 1bedroom units, and one 2-bedroom unit.
+This development will include a 10,000-square-foot kitchen to be operated by Open Heart Kitchen, serving hot meals for Livermore's homeless and low-income neighbors.
+Additionally, this development also includes a Homeless Resource Center, which provides showers, laundry machines, a health clinic, mailboxes, mental health services, and case management, and is a fiveminute walk from downtown Livermore. homelessness and to provide patient, linguistically accessible, and trauma informed supportive services to help program participants successfully transition from housing insecurity.
 The City and LHA are working closely with staff from the Livermore Valley Unified School District and homeless services providers to ensure the program meets the needs of families in Livermore experiencing homelessness.